w3f/polkadot-wiki/docs/learn/learn-comparisons-avalanche.md

 ### Subnets

-Avalanche defines a subnet as a dynamic set of validators that achieve consensus on a set of blockchains.
-In Polkadot's terminology, Subnets can be viewed as public or private blockchain runtimes that can be built on top of the primary network and allow a subset of the validators to validate these runtimes.
-Similar to the Parachains on Polkadot, Subnets provide the freedom to choose the transaction fee model, tokenomics, and custom compile rules.
-One or many validators can start validating a subnet runtime, effectively becoming a subset of the overall validator set of the Primary Network.
+Avalanche defines a subnet as a dynamic set of validators achieving consensus on a set of blockchains.
+In Polkadot's terminology, subnets are comparable to public or private blockchain runtimes built on the primary network.
+Subnets allow validators to validate specific runtimes, offering flexibility in transaction fee models, tokenomics, and custom rules.
+Validators can validate one or more subnets, forming subsets of the overall validator set.

 #### Virtual Machines

 Avalanche uses Virtual Machines (VMs) as blueprints for defining blockchain behavior, including state transitions, transaction rules, and API interfaces.
 Developers can use the same VM to create multiple independent blockchains with identical rules.

 Avalanche allows developers to build custom VMs for advanced use cases.
-These custom VMs can be implemented in any programming language and communicate with Avalanche using a language-agnostic RPC protocol.
+These VMs can be implemented in any programming language and communicate with Avalanche using a language-agnostic RPC protocol.
 Developers can also use the Subnet-EVM for quick deployment of Solidity-based blockchains or create fully custom VMs for maximum flexibility.

-In contrast, developers on Polkadot utilize the Polkadot SDK to build highly customized blockchain runtimes.
-The Polkadot SDK (also known as Substrate) is a modular framework for blockchain development which allow for runtime (state transition functions) development.
-Unlike the different VM options that Avalanche provides, the Polkadot SDK compiles runtimes to WASM, which is what the relay chain uses to verify the state changes coming from each rollup/parachain.

-Polkadot does not have a native smart contract layer.
-Instead, its EVM and WASM smart contract capabilities are implemented on parachains.
-Parachains on Polkadot are independent blockchains that connect to the relay chain and share its security.
+In contrast, Polkadot developers use the Polkadot SDK (Substrate) to build customized blockchain runtimes.
+Substrate compiles runtimes to WASM, which the relay chain uses to verify state changes from parachains or rollups.
+Polkadot does not have a native smart contract layer; instead, EVM and WASM smart contract capabilities are implemented on parachains.

-This difference highlights Avalanche's focus on VM-based blockchain customization and Polkadot's emphasis on shared security and modular runtime development.
+This distinction highlights Avalanche's focus on VM-based blockchain customization and Polkadot's emphasis on shared security and modular runtime development.

 ## Consensus